Shabbir Sharif: Early life and education

-Sharif was born on 28 April 1943 in a Punjabi Rajput Bhatti Family at Kunjah, Gujrat District to Major Muhammad Muhammad Sharif.
-His father Major Muhammad Sharif & his mother Mohtarma Fazl Begum Sahiba was from a Punjabi Bhatti family.He attended St. Anthony's High School, Lahore.
+Sharif was born on 28 April 1943 in a Punjabi Muslim Arain Family at Kunjah, Gujrat District to Major Muhammad Sharif.
+He attended St. Anthony's High School, Lahore.
 While at Government College Lahore, he received a call to join Pakistan Military Academy (PMA) Kakul.

 He used to play squash and won an Army level swimming medal while he was in 4th Frontier Force Regiment.

 Military career starting

-He was commissioned in Pakistan Army on 19 April 1961 and after successfully completing his training, after which he was awarded the Sword of Honor, he was posted to the 6th Battalion of the Frontier Force Regiment.
+He was commissioned in Pakistan Army on 19 April 1961.
+After successfully completing his training and being awarded the Sword of Honor, he was posted to the 6th Battalion of the Frontier Force Regiment.

 Nishan-e-Haider action

 In the Indo-Pakistani War of 1971, the Pakistan Army launched an offensive on the Western front against the enemy.
 Sharif, as commander of a company of 6 Frontier Force Regiment, was ordered to capture high ground overlooking Grumukhi Khera and Beri, a village in the Sulemanki Sector.

 On 3 December 1971, in a well-organized action, he fought alongside his men and held Indian attacks at bay.
-He cleared the Jhangar post by passing through the minefield laid by enemy and swimming across a water obstacle, the 'Sabuna distributary', whilst under intense enemy fire and led his company to capture the objective.
+He cleared the Jhangar post by passing through the minefield laid by the enemy and swimming across a water obstacle, the 'Sabuna distributary', whilst under intense enemy fire and led his company to capture the objective.